 Tell origin stories

 When we asked Johnson why stories are an effective tool in marketing neurologically, he said it's difficult to pinpoint a single variable that explains our love of narratives.
-But he did think part of the answer lies in the perspective of essentialism, which Encyclopaedia Britannica defines as “the view that some properties of objects are essential to them.”
+But he did think part of the answer lies in one interesting perspective — that of what's called "essentialism."

 And he explained there's been a lot of research suggesting stories about the origin of objects galvanize their value, proving that there is something to a backstory, “which we as strange, quirky humans, really appreciate.”

-So if you’re a marketer who is thinking about telling a story around your brand or product and don’t know where to start, consider the beginning and going from there.
-This could be a way to reach consumers who are using technology to engage with brand content more as they stay in to help stop the spread of coronavirus.
+So if you’re a marketer who is thinking about telling a story around your brand or product and don’t know where to start, consider the origin and going from there.

-We’re going to continue these conversations around marketing through a scientific lens through the quarantine and beyond.
+We’re going to continue these conversations around marketing through a scientific lens.
 If you think you can bring some level of expertise or exciting knowledge that we wouldn’t have otherwise — please reach out.

 You can email us directly at firstname.lastname@example.org.